 Agent Integration

-chant integrates with AI coding agents through three surfaces: skills (operational knowledge), MCP tools (programmatic actions), and spells (task orchestration).
+chant integrates with AI coding agents through three surfaces: skills (operational knowledge), MCP tools (programmatic actions), and Ops (durable deployment workflows).
 You write TypeScript; the agent uses these surfaces to understand and execute the build → validate → deploy → troubleshoot workflow.

 Skills